To apply for the Parent and Grandparent Super Visa, you must:

 • are in prison, on parole or on probation;

-• are under a removal order (have been ordered by Canadian officials to leave Canada);
+• are under a removal order (have been ordered by Australian officials to leave Australia);

 • are under investigation for, are charged with, or have been convicted of a war crime or a crime against humanity; or

-• you have had your Canadian citizenship taken away in the past five years.
+• you have had your Australian citizenship taken away in the past five years.

 If you are on probation or are charged with an offence and are awaiting trial, you should wait until after the probation has ended or the trial is over to apply for citizenship.